RadChandelier/IntroToGitHub/README.md

 # IntroToGitHub
-Version control is NOT the process of keeping organized notes on what changes between each version of a project during updates.
+Version control is the process of keeping organized notes on what changes between each version of a project during updates.
 This makes it easy to figure out when changes are made to what areas, for use if rollbacks or other such needs arise.

 Edit: 10/19 - push made using SSH Key